Skip To Content

 orderByFields

-One or more field names on which the features/records need to be ordered.
-Use ASC or DESC for ascending or descending, respectively, following every field to control the ordering. orderByFields defaults to ASC (ascending order) if <ORDER> is unspecified. orderByFields is supported on only those layers/tables that indicate supportsAdvancedQueries is true.
+One or more field names on which the features or records will be ordered.
+Use ASC or DESC for ascending or descending, respectively, following every field to control the ordering. orderByFields defaults to ASC if <ORDER> is unspecified. orderByFields is only supported for layers and tables that specify supportsAdvancedQueries is true.

 Note:

 If supportsOrderByOnlyOnLayerFields is true, only fields from the layer's fields array can be used with the orderByFields parameter.
-For example, the outStatisticfieldName from outStatistics can't be used if supportsOrderByOnlyOnLayerFields is true.
+For example, the outStatisticfieldName value from outStatistics can't be used if supportsOrderByOnlyOnLayerFields is true.

 Syntax